sezn/Movies/README.md

 ## Features
 # Home
-Display lists of Movies
+* Display lists of Movies
-API is paginated, so will use a DataSource
+* API is paginated, so will use a DataSource

 # Detail
-Display Details of Movie
+Display Details of a Movie

 # Account
 ## Create Account

 ## Architecture:
-+MVVM Architecture
+* MVVM Architecture
-+DI by Hilt
+* DI by Hilt
-+Jetpack Compose
+* Jetpack Compose

 ## Libraries:
 ### DI: